ncatlab/nlab-content/pages/1/2/4/8/8421/content.md

 ## References

-In a broad sense, the idea of natural deduction can be traced back to Aristotle's **Prior Analytics** as classical work by J. Bacon, J. Corcoran and T. Smiley around 1970 has argued that his theory of syllogism can be viewed as a fragment of natural deduction.
+In a broad sense, the idea of natural deduction can be traced back to [[Aristotle]]'s **Prior Analytics** as classical work by J. Bacon, J. Corcoran and T. Smiley around 1970 has argued that his theory of [[syllogism]] can be viewed as a [[fragment]] of natural deduction.
 For more on this see e.g.

 * J. Bacon, _Natural-deduction rules for syllogistic_ , JSL **31** (1966) pp.686-7.